 "The city is very, very fortunate to own its own watershed," Hatcher says.
+JIM HATCHER is superintendent of the Astoria Public Works Department.

 H2O HELP Community water system managers have a lifeline they can turn to for help and advice: the Oregon Association of Water Utilities.